jkohhokj/jkohhokj2.github.io/projects.md

 I began my coding career with the stereotypical idea of trying to program games, first using C#, later transitioning to Python because of its more extensive framework.
 The [games repo](https://github.com/jkohhokj/Games) on my Github has a few of the archived games I've programmed ranging from Hangman to Tetris to Snake.
 There's also this one project that I technically haven't finished which is a physics engine that currently only simulates basic linear collisions with mass and momentum.

 Through this journey, I learned about game design and up to the intermediate level of coding paradigms, ultimately the main focus of my career pursuits nowadays.
-From around 2019-2020 I also began touching on other subjects in software engineering such as machine learning/AI in my [MachineLearning repo](https://github.com/jkohhokj/Games/tree/master/MachineLearning-LanguageProcessing), Python's REST APIs in the [PCPP repo](https://github.com/jkohhokj/Games/tree/master/PCPP301), and worked with the other major general programming languages like Java, JavaScript, and C.
+I cannot emphasize enough how much learning programming at this age has provided me with the foundation that I apply for basically everything I'm interested in now.
+From around 2019-2020 I also began touching on other subjects in software engineering such as machine learning/AI in my [MachineLearning repo](https://github.com/jkohhokj/Games/tree/master/MachineLearning-LanguageProcessing), Python's REST APIs in the [PCPP repo](https://github.com/jkohhokj/Games/tree/master/PCPP301), and worked with the other major general programming languages like Java, JavaScript, and C. Maybe in the future I'll learn platform specific languages like Objective-C, Swift, or TypeScript but for now, I have most of the knowledge I'll need for my endeavors.

-### Honorable Mentions:
+## Honorable Mentions:

 I've begun to work/study on these but haven't had any "results" yet so these are only honorable mentions.